FAQ

 What about tobacco, vaping, marijuana and drugs, are they allowed?

-The Refuge and The Sentinel Cabin are strictly a drug free zones.
-In addition, tobacco use, vaping, and marijuana are prohibited on the 80 acres.
+The Refuge & Sentinel Cabin are strictly drug free zones.
+In addition, tobacco use, vaping, marijuana use and/or consumption are prohibited anywhere on our property, in our facilities, or during participation in our programming.

 Are there any additional rules that I need to know about?

 Safety, comfort and ensuring a good experience for all our guests is important to us.
-We ask that guests: * Never leave an indoor fireplace unattended * Never leave food and/or trash outside that may attract wildlife * Do not shoot, hunt or trap at any time * Do not host parties or events to which unregistered guests are invited
+We ask that guests * never leave food and/or trash outside that may attract wildlife * do not shoot, hunt or trap at any time on the premises * do not host parties or events to which unregistered guests are invited.
+Most importantly, we ask that guests at The Refuge never leave an indoor fireplace unattended.
+And, guests at The Sentinel do not use the indoor fireplace which is designated as being off-limits at all times.

 What kind of outdoor activities are there?